ungerik/go-fs/README.md

 ```

 Note that `MemFile` is not a `File` because it doesn't have a path or URI.
-The in-memory `FileName` is not interpreted as path and should not contain
+The in-memory `FileName` is not interpreted as a path and should not contain
 path separators.

 Listing directories